awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-trusted-signers.md

 1. For **Restrict Viewer Access \(Use Signed URLs or Signed Cookies\)**, click **Yes**\.

-1. For **Trusted Signers**, check the applicable check boxes:
+1. For **Trusted Signers**, select the check boxes for your scenario:
-   + **Self** – Check this check box if you want to use the current account \(the account that you used to create the distribution\)\.
+   + **Self** – Select this check box if you want to use the current account \(the account that you used to create the distribution\)\.
-   + **Specify Accounts** – Check this check box if you want to use other AWS accounts\.
+   + **Specify Accounts** – Select this check box if you want to use other AWS accounts\.

-1. If you checked the **Specify Accounts** check box, enter AWS account IDs in the **AWS Account Number** field\.
+1. If you selected the **Specify Accounts** check box, enter AWS account IDs in the **AWS Account Number** field\.
 These are the account IDs that you got in the first step of this procedure\.
 Enter one account ID per line\.

 1. Click **Yes, Edit**\.

-1. If you're adding trusted signers to a web distribution and you have more than one cache behavior, repeat steps 4 through 8 as applicable\.
+1. If you're adding trusted signers to a web distribution and you have more than one cache behavior, repeat steps 4 through 8\.

 ### Adding Trusted Signers to Your Distribution Using the CloudFront API<a name="private-content-adding-trusted-signers-api"></a>

 You can use the CloudFront API to add the AWS account IDs for trusted signers to an existing distribution or to create a new distribution that includes trusted signers\.
-In either case, specify the applicable values in the `TrustedSigners` element\.
+In either case, specify the values in the `TrustedSigners` element\.
 For web distributions, add the `TrustedSigners` element to one or more cache behaviors\.
 For RTMP distributions, add the `TrustedSigners` element to the distribution\.

-See the applicable topic in the *Amazon CloudFront API Reference*:
+See the following topics in the *Amazon CloudFront API Reference*:
 + **Create a new web distribution** – [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html)
 + **Update an existing web distribution** – [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html)
 + **Create a new RTMP distribution** – [CreateStreamingDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateStreamingDistribution.html)